Skip to content

 Your writing burnout is forcing you to look at (and adjust!) the scope of your current expectations.

-Fixing what’s not working here will help you for the rest of your life.
+Fixing what’s not working here will help you for the rest of your life!!!!

 What are you even doing right now?
 What half-finished and half-started or ongoing things are you engaged in at this exact moment in your life?
 I bet you can’t even tell me in one breath.
-So, take everything you’re in the middle of, and write it all down in a big list.

 Yes, all of it!
 Write it down.
 Your different writing projects, other career and work tasks, domestic labor, emotional labor, social commitments, lifestyle stressors; all of it.
 You need to list it out and face it.